 Teaching & Education Professional Development

-The world of teaching professions and its future is vast.
+The world of teaching professions is vast and the potential is unlimited.
 We offer you the following resources to assist with continued professional development, self-improvement, and research.
-Many of you are currently employed or already hold a satisfying position in teaching profession(s.)
+Many of you are currently employed or already hold satisfying positions in teaching profession.
 However, it is always good practice to keep yourself informed, educated, and up-to-date.

-For those of you who are actively engaged in a job search, you will find the “Employment Opportunities” page of interest.
-There is an itemized list of state teaching job opportunities, international opportunities and positions in higher education for anyone who might be interested in positions outside of the K-12 realm.
+For those actively engaged in a job search, the “Employment Opportunities” page provides an itemized list of state teaching job opportunities, international opportunities, and positions in higher education for anyone who might be interested in positions outside of the K-12 realm.

 Don't miss this great resource brought to you by WGU.
 Hey Teach! is a digital publication for educators that offers printable materials, advice from veteran teachers, infographics, cartoons, and other cool content and resources.

 Take advantage of FREE access to Linkedin Learning through WGU for continued professional development and potential Continuing Education Units (CEUs)!

 LinkedIn Learning is now in Handshake.
 To access the system:

 - Log in to your WGU Handshake account using your WGU sign in credentials.

 - After you have logged in (or created an account) you should be directed to the article regarding this resource.
 If not, select "Resources" under the "Career Center" menu at the top of the site to access all of the career-related online tools.
 You will find this under "Professional Development Resources"